Likaatri/wasteland-3-savegame-decoder/README.md

 ## Features

  * Extracts a Wasteland 3 save file into a human readable xml file.
- * Repacks the edited file pack to a WL3 save file.
+ * Repacks the edited file back to a WL3 save file.

 ## Requirements